 A collaborative approach involving diverse stakeholders, such as economists, psychologists, and the broader public, is needed to address this issue.
 Such an approach can offer a wider view, increase the legitimacy of tax policy, and reduce bias in decision-making.
 The findings offer new insights into how individuals and tax professionals process information and make critical decisions in designing a more effective and fair tax system.
 By understanding the role of heuristics like availability, representativeness, and anchoring, as well as cognitive biases like confirmation and overconfidence, policymakers can develop more accurate strategies to educate and guide taxpayers, reduce judgment errors, and improve tax compliance (Chalissery et al., 2023; Dadashi et al., 2023).
 Additionally, the study indicates that tax education for the public and the government plays an important role in reducing cognitive biases in tax decision-making.
-Many misunderstandings about the tax system occur in society, often leading to tax avoidance behaviour.
+Many misunderstandings about the tax system occur, leading to tax avoidance behavior.
 Education and increased tax awareness can help people understand the importance of tax compliance and reduce the tendency to avoid taxes (Gangl & Torgler, 2020; Oats & Tuck, 2019).
 Integrating tax education into school curricula and training programs for tax professionals could be an effective first step (Kurniawan, 2020).
 Moreover, social awareness programs encouraging community involvement in tax decision-making can help build public trust and participation in the tax system.

 This research underscores the importance of utilizing information technology in tax decision-making processes to reduce dependence on subjective intuition, which is prone to bias.
-By implementing data-driven decision support systems and advanced analytical tools, tax data can be processed with greater accuracy, allowing for more objective recommendations and better decisions.
+By implementing data-driven decision support systems and advanced analytical tools, tax data can be processed more accurately, allowing for more objective recommendations and better decisions.
 Tax authorities must invest in technology infrastructure that enables fast and accurate data analysis, thereby improving efficiency and accuracy in tax enforcement processes (Okunogbe & Santoro, 2023).
 This ultimately can have a positive impact on government revenue.
 Another implication of this research is developing effective strategies to address heuristics and cognitive biases in tax decision-making.
 A collaborative approach between the government and industry and the use of innovation can provide effective solutions (Abbas et al., 2019).
-For example, well-designed incentive programs can encourage more responsible behaviour among taxpayers.
-Using the nudge theory can also be an effective strategy, where tax behaviour can be steered more positively without restricting freedom of choice (Espinosa et al., 2022).
+For example, well-designed incentive programs can encourage more responsible behavior among taxpayers.
+Using the nudge theory can also be an effective strategy, where tax behavior can be positively steered without restricting freedom of choice (Espinosa et al., 2022).
 With these strategies, policymakers can promote tax compliance and reduce the risk of undesirable biases in decision-making.
 If biases in tax decision-making can be minimized, the impact could be broad.
 It could contribute to a fairer and more efficient tax system, ultimately increasing tax revenues to support socio-economic development programs.
 From an industry perspective, a better understanding of heuristics and cognitive biases can help companies plan better tax strategies.
 Tax consultants and financial professionals can also use these research findings to offer better advice to their clients, helping them make more informed and responsible decisions (Anesa et al., 2019).
 From an academic perspective, this research significantly contributes to understanding how heuristics and cognitive biases affect tax decision-making.
 It encourages further investigation into how psychology-based and public policy-based interventions can be used to address cognitive biases.
 For example, experimental studies on the effectiveness of 'nudge' strategies in improving tax compliance or the impact of specific training to reduce overconfidence and confirmation bias can provide valuable empirical evidence to formulate more effective tax policies (Alm et al., 2023).